-Old-age and survivor pensions (NDC): Employed persons; self-employed persons; unemployed persons with disabilities; armed forces personnel and their spouses; persons caring for a child younger than 18 months; and recipients of certain social insurance benefits.
+Old-age and survivor pensions (NDC): Employed persons; self-employed persons; unemployed persons with disabilities; recipients of certain social insurance benefits.

-Voluntary coverage for all persons aged 15 or older residing permanently in Latvia who are not subject to compulsory insurance and the spouse of a self-employed person younger than the retirement age.
+Voluntary coverage for all persons aged 15 or older residing permanently in Latvia who are not subject to compulsory insurance and for the spouse of a self-employed person younger than the retirement age.